AnIrishDuck/fajita/guide/src/0-basics.md

 ### Sets of Edges

-So, we've met the foundational building block of our world, the edge.
+So, we've met the foundational building block of our world: the edge.
 We've also observed how it can function as a "knife" that cuts other objects.
 Despite this superpower, the edge object is still incredibly simple.
 In the next section, we'll see how we can cook up more interesting things with this